Dr. Shirley's History Pages

 49 BC

-Caesar wins battle against Pompey near Thermopylai in Greece
+Caesar won battle against Pompey near Thermopylai in Greece

-Caesar brings his army across the Rubicon river, into Rome.
-"Crossing the Rubicon" equivalent to declaring war on Rome.
+Caesar brought his army across the Rubicon river in northern Italy, into Rome.
+"Crossing the Rubicon" with an army was equivalent to declaring war on Rome.
 Caesar's statement "Alea jacta est" - the die is thrown

 48 BC

 birth of a son, Caesarion, to Julius Caesar of Rome and Cleopatra VII of Egypt.
-They set up house together in Rome, although Caesar already has a Roman wife
+They set up house together in Rome, although Caesar already had a Roman wife

 47 BC

-As a reward for support of his Egypt campaign, Caesar appoints Hyrcanus as Ethnarch of Jews, and Antipater as procurator of Judea
+As a reward for support of his Egypt campaign, Caesar appointed Hyrcanus as Ethnarch of Jews, and Antipater as procurator of Judea

-Cleopatra of Egypt has Pompey murdered.
+Cleopatra of Egypt had Pompey murdered.
 She later tried to persuade Mark Antony to have Herod assassinated, so that she could take Judea, but Mark Antony refused

 Library of Alexandria burned (by accident ?)